 Natalie Kukulka ’13, a biology and neuroscience graduate, has received a 2013 Parkinson’s Disease Foundation summer grant (one of 15 awards from a national pool of 60+ applications from medical, graduate, and undergraduate students).
 She also won the Third Prize in the undergraduate research competition for presenting her Richter fellowship initiated research at the 2013 Chicago Society for Neuroscience meeting meeting (March 7, 2013).
-Natalie is currently working at Northwestern Children’s Memorial Hospital doing biomedical research in urology and will begin her MD studies at the University of Missouri (Columbia) in fall 2015.
+Natalie worked at Northwestern Children’s Memorial Hospital doing biomedical research in urology for two years and began her MD studies at the University of Missouri (Columbia) in fall 2015.

 Madhavi Senagolage ’12, a biology senior with minors in neuroscience and chemistry from Colombo Sri Lanka, has received a competitive 2011 FUN (Faculty for Undergraduate Neuroscience) Undergraduate Travel Award to present her senior thesis research at the annual Society for Neuroscience Meeting to be held in Washington (DC) from November 11-16.
 At this meeting, she presented a science education poster on Eukaryon as its Publication Board Chair.
 She also co-presented with Daniella Brutman ’12 another science education poster on the 2010 Brain Awareness Week at Lake Forest College.
 Previously, she received the 2nd Prize at the 2011 Chicago Society for Neuroscience meeting.
 She was also awarded a undergraduate research travel award from the American Society of Cell Biology (ASCB) to present her Parkinson’s disease project on endocytosis at the 2010 ASCB meeting in Philadelphia (Dec 11-14).
 Madhavi is currently pursuing a PhD in life sciences at Northwestern University.

 Keith Solvang ’11, a biology 2011 graduate, won the First Prize in the undergraduate research competition for presenting his Parkinson’s disease research at the 2011 Great Lakes Chapter American Society of Pharmaceutical and Experimental Therapeutics meeting (June 10, 2011).
 He was supported by an summer fellowship from the 2009-10 NIH American Recovery and Reinvestment Act (ARRA) to conduct his Parkinson’s Disease research project.
 Keith completed a Masters degree in biomedical sciences at Rosalind Franklin University of Medicine and Sciences and is currently pursuing his MD studies there.